indrayam/nerd-notes/operating-system/install-ubuntu.md

 sudo apt-get install oracle-java9-installer
 # Run the following command to get a sense of where JDK 8 (or 9) got installed
 sudo update-alternatives --config java
-# OR Create a symlink from /usr/local/java to wherever JDK 8 (or 9) was installed
-# cd /usr/local/bin
+# Setup a symlink in /usr/local so that JAVA_HOME environment variable picks the right version too
-# sudo ln -s /usr/lib/jvm/java-8-oracle java
+sudo ln -s /usr/lib/jvm/java-8-oracle /usr/local/java

 # Check version
 java -version